 - All Food Trucks must have a valid Toronto Food Truck License which must be displayed in a conspicuous place to the general public at all times and must be presented upon request.

 Rules and Regulations Governing Food Service by Community User Groups, Commercial Caterers and Restaurants

 As a public facility, Harbourfront Centre is responsible for meeting the Public Health Protection regulations set out by the City of Toronto, Department of Public Health.
 Therefore, we expect each vendor to comply with the regulations in the transportation, preparation and service of food products intended for sale at the Harbourfront Centre site.
 Failure to comply may result in loss of vending privileges without refund.

-Harbourfront Centre will strictly enforce these measures and will visit all Food Trucks, controlling temperature, food handling and transportation.
+Harbourfront Centre will strictly reinforce these measures and will pass through the booths, controlling temperature, food handling and transportation.

-Harbourfront Centre reserves the right to close a Food Ttruck and request the vendor to leave the premises if the vendor fails to comply with Public Health Regulations.
+Harbourfront Centre reserves the right to close a booth and request the food vendor to leave the premises if the vendor fails to comply with Public Health regulations.